barryclark/jekyll-now/_posts/2018-7-10-speaking-invitations.md

 Awesome!
 Generally I'm super happy to travel and speak at conferences and meetups, especially for keynotes and if you can provide support for travel costs.

-Recently I've had to turn down a lot of speaking invitations, so figured I should explain that at the end of August...
+Recently I've turned down a lot of speaking invitations, so figured I should explain that at the end of August...

 ![Us]({{site.baseurl}}/images/2018-7-10.jpg)